leanprover/fp-lean/functional-programming-lean/src/type-classes/standard-classes.md

 Not all propositions are decidable.
 If they were, then computers would be able to prove any true proposition just by running the decision procedure, and mathematicians would be out of a job.
-More specifically, decidable propositions have an instance of the `Decidable` type class which has a method that is the decision procedure.
+More specifically, decidable propositions have an instance of the `Decidable` type class, which contains the decision procedure.
 Trying to use a proposition that isn't decidable as if it were a `Bool` results in a failure to find the `Decidable` instance.
 For example, `{{#example_in Examples/Classes.lean funEqDec}}` results in:
 ```output error